BxCppDev/Bayeux/README.rst

 * From the  installation directory, provided  the ``BAYEUX_WITH_DOCS`` and ``BAYEUX_WITH_DOCS_OCD`` options have been enabled, one can find a set of  Doxygen generated HTML pages.
 The main  page is located in ``share/Bayeux-{Bayeux's version}/Documentation/API/html/index.html``   from   the   Bayeux's installation directory.
 * The Bayeux  source code  provides some test  programs that  *may* be used as sample code.
 However, it is not their original purpose.
-* Bayeux  modules  contains some  example  code  implemented as  small project.
+* Bayeux  modules  contains some  example  code  implemented as  small projects.
 See the source code for example in ``share/Bayeux-{Bayeux's version}/examples/`` from the Bayeux's installation directory.

 Troubleshooting
 ===============